sohanur-it/E-Commerce-App/README.md

 ```

-<h4>Warning: In case it show's error install the packages manually / install django first in the system / error (pkg-resources==0.0.0)--Just remove the line form requirement.txt file </h4>
+<h4>Warning: In case it show's error install django first in the system / error (pkg-resources==0.0.0)--Just remove the line from requirement.txt file / install the packages manually /  </h4>

 ```install
 pip install django